Prathik-c/plant-disease-detection-using-cnn/Frontend/README.md

-📘 How to Work on This Project (Simple Explanation)
+##How to Work on This Project (Simple Explanation)

 This project uses Vite, React, TypeScript, Tailwind, and shadcn-ui.
 You can edit it in a few different ways depending on how you prefer to work.

-✅ 1.
-Editing on the Project Website
+1. Editing on the Project Website

 You can open the project online and make changes directly.
 Any updates you make there will automatically be saved and committed.

-✅ 2.
-Editing Locally on Your Computer
+2. Editing Locally on Your Computer

 If you prefer to code in your own editor (VS Code, etc.):